apoorvam/apoorvam.github.io/source/_posts/2019-02-21-sorting-algorithms-explained.md

 ![Summary of various sorting algorithms](/images/sorting_summary.png) Summary of various sorting algorithms.
 Source: Coursera

-Implementation of all of these algorithms in Java can be found on Github: https://github.com/apoorvam/algorithms/tree/master/src/sorting
+Implementation of all of these algorithms in Java can be found on my [Github](https://github.com/apoorvam/algorithms/tree/master/src/sorting): [https://github.com/apoorvam/algorithms/tree/master/src/sorting](https://github.com/apoorvam/algorithms/tree/master/src/sorting)

-This video on the visualization of various sorting algorithms helps to get a better understanding.
+[This video](https://www.youtube.com/watch?v=kPRA0W1kECg) on the visualization of various sorting algorithms helps to get a better understanding.

 Thanks for reading!